How to Clean a Wine Decanter (Pro Tips from a Sommelier)

 After trying every wine hack on the internet, I stumbled across a pro tip from a barista friend: espresso machine cleaning powder works wonders on glass stains.

-It made sense.
-Espresso machines get caked in stubborn coffee oils and buildup, kind of like wine residue in a decanter.
+It made sense, espresso machines get caked in stubborn coffee oils and buildup, kind of like wine residue in a decanter.
 If it can clean espresso machines safely, why not delicate glass?

 I gave it a shot with Urnex Cafiza Espresso Machine Cleaner.
 Mixed a teaspoon in warm water, poured it into the decanter, swirled gently, let it soak 10 minutes…